Meet the Board

 Three cities are represented within Benton County Tourism and Recreation.
 And our board is made up of a representation of each of these.
 Here, you will meet the board from Cole Camp, Lincoln, and Warsaw, Missouri.

 Here is a list of the Benton County Tourism Board of Directors and contact information for each.
-As you ‘meet the board’ by reading their bios, you will see a common theme.
-Additionally, each of our board members have a love of Benton County.
-They also have a desire to see the area and economy grow.
-You’ll see a passion for outdoor activities and a love of lake life.
+As you ‘meet the board’ by reading their bios, you will see a common theme – each has a love and passion from growth for Benton County.

 Whether the board member was raised in Benton County, or found themselves here later in life, the result is the same.
 Each individual has an experience that makes them uniquely situated to sit on a board that helps promote Benton County, MO.
-Many are area business owners.
-Likewise, many are leaders in their respective communities of Cole Camp, Lincoln, and Warsaw, by being in strategic leadership roles.
+Many are area business owners or leaders of their respective communities of Cole Camp, Lincoln, and Warsaw – and each play an important role on our tourism board.

-The board of Benton County Missouri Tourism & Recreation is committed to equally promoting all three of the quaint and historic towns of our county.
-Indeed, it is a pleasure to promote our special county as on of the premier hidden vacation spots in Missouri.
+It is a pleasure to promote our special county as one of the premier vacation spots in Missouri.

 Suzie Brodersen (Chairperson)